 Develop and implement programs to reduce the risk of wildlife and attacking people’s activities, such as maintaining wildlife in order to influence airport operations or livestock and crop production.

-Write scholar articles that research results, reports, and interpretations in their studies
+Write scholarly articles that research results, reports, and interpretations in their studies

 Present academic and general public research results